rgalanakis/robgforpps/_pages/may-2025-bond.md

 However, given the historic cuts we're going to have to make, the question is: should we cut more teachers to pay for technology updates in the short term?
 Or should we pay 20-40% more but kick the can down the road?

-I'm okay with kicking the can down the road.
+I'm okay with kicking *this* can down the road.
 Cutting another $20m/year from the budget would do such tremendous damage, that I can't believe this is medicine we should be taking.
 Technology updates are a relatively new thing, and the legislature will need to factor it into school funding in the next few years.